LTran1231/stitch-fix-rails-project-2.1.3/README-v1.md

 Items
 * User can search for items by item id, status, style, style name, or by batch id
 * User can access the clearance batch the item belongs to
-* User can view all Items, items by status, or by style
+* User can view all Items, items by status or style

 Clearance Batches
 * User can view all existing clearance batches
 * User can create a new clearance batch
 ** add item by item id number
 * User can edit created batches
 ** add new item to current batch
 ** remove items from the current batch
 * User can delete an existing batch
 * User can view the items in a batch in a pdf format that is prepared for vendor ** it includes items and the batch total amount

 ## Future - Clearance Tool V.2.0